 TMJ syndrome may recur based on your lifestyle and joint stress.
 You can use home-based care to prevent the disorder.
 Below are various practices you need to observe:

 Our specialists at Aqua Dental evaluate the underlying TMJ disorder and find the best treatment approach.
-We provide you with various TMJ disorder treatments.
+We provide you with various TMJ DISORDER TREATMENTS.
 If you experience teeth grinding due to the syndrome, we use dental splints to align your teeth as you sleep.

 The appliance is used at night to minimize stress on the jaw joint since you can’t control it.
 The guard is removable, and it’s designed to fit your teeth perfectly.
 The chances of damage are avoided during sleep.